 An intertrigo rash is sometimes called a ‘sweat rash’.
 It can appear when folds of moist skin continually rub together.
 Intertrigo (pronounced ‘inter-tri-go’) is fairly common and very uncomfortable.
 But with simple treatment and changes to how you care for your skin you can prevent and treat this condition.

 Everybody has areas where their skin folds over on itself.
-When skin is warm and sweaty, the conditions are perfect for intertrigo.
+When this skin is warm and sweaty, the conditions are perfect for intertrigo.
 The aspects of skin folds that make them susceptible to intertrigo are:

-- Rubbing together of folded skin, causing the dead skin cells to rub off and accumulate
+- Friction of folded skin.
+This causes dead skin cells to rub off and accumulate.

-- Irritation caused by normal skin germs which thrive in this environment
+- Irritation caused by normal skin germs that thrive in a moist environment.

-- Growth of a yeast germ called candida, which occasionally also "dog piles" on the problem making a real mess of the skin
+- Growth of a yeast germ called Candida, which exacerbates the issue.

 Who gets intertrigo?